Kabyik-Kayal/Cogito/readme.md

 To build this machine, we used some very specific tools:

 *   **LangGraph**: This is the conductor.
 It manages the state—who speaks when, and who passes papers to whom.
 It turns our flowchart into code.
-*   **ChromaDB**: The filing cabinet.
-It stores the text chunks so we can find them by meaning (vector search).
+*   **ChromaDB**: The filing cabinet with built-in ONNX embeddings.
+It stores the text chunks so we can find them by meaning (vector search) without needing PyTorch.
 *   **NetworkX**: The map.
 It remembers how documents link to each other (hyperlinks, sections).
 This is how we find the "hidden" connections.
 *   **Llama.cpp**: The brain.
-We're using local, quantized models (like Mistral or Llama 3) because you don't need a supercomputer to check facts—you just need a sharp one.
+We're using local, quantized models (like Mistral 8B) because you don't need a supercomputer to check facts—you just need a sharp one.
-*   **DeepEval**: The scorecard.
-It measures how often we tell the truth.
+*   **FastAPI**: The web server.
+Clean, fast, and modern API with background task support for async operations.
+*   **Docker**: The container.
+Everything runs in an optimized ~500MB image with persistent volumes.

 ## Requirements